arcaldwell49/Superpower/cran-comments.md

 ## Other Comments

-* Author names in the DESCRIPTION are correctly spelled (i.e., Lakens and Caldwell)
-* Minor change to the citation to stay on CRAN
+* Small change to avoid problems with ggplot2 dependency
-* Will address the "additional notes" ASAP